Branch No. 8

 3 WILLIAM (3) LATTA

 James (2) James (1).
-Born May 10, 1768 in Bucks County, PA; d.
-February 19, 1847; m.
+Born in Bucks County, Pennsylvania on May 10, 1768; February 19, 1847; m.
 Mary Cloyd, daughter of David and Ann (Boyd) Cloyd, October 1, 1801.
 She was born October 28, 1769 and died February 22, 1847.
 David Cloyd was a noted patriot (see History of Chester Co., Pa.) and was a private in Chester Co.
 Militia in 1780.
 (See Pa.
 Archives, 5th Series, Vol. 5).
 The General Assembly in 1847, said that William Latta was "One of the venerable fathers of the Presbyterian Church."
 He was created a Doctor of Divinity by LaFayette College a few years before his death.
+From Futhey and Cope's THE HISTORY OF CHESTER COUNTY (1881); He graduated from the University of Pennsylvania in 1794, licensed at the Presbyterian Church of New Castle, became pastor of the congregations of Great Valley and Charlestown, Chester County, PA, Oct.
+1, 1799, in which he continued until his death February 19, 1847, a period of over forty-seven years.

 Children: